rkgofiitk/academic-issues.github.io/Topics/ethics_in_education.md

 by ethical practices and traditions.
 It created an overall environment for knowledge creation.
 The spate of invasions by the marauders like Muhammed Bin Kassim, Ghengiz Khan, Taimur Lang,  Mahamud Gazni, Mohammad Shah Ghori, and the Moghuls ruined the country from the 7th century to the 13th century AD.
 Toramana Shahi Jauvla, the Hun invaders, was said to have destroyed Takshilla in the 5th century BC.
 Many believe either Alexander or Mihirakula of the Hun dynasty was responsible for the destruction of Takshilla because Kautilya (372-283 BC) studied in Takshilla and joined its faculty.
-The Hun Toramana's time was much before it.
-Baktiyar Khiliji, the monstrous general of Muhammad Ghori, killed the monks, destroyed the monastery, Nalanda University, and burnt down its famous library in 1193 AD.
+The Hun Toramana's time was much before it, so it is unlikely that he was responsible for destruction of Takshilla.
+Baktiyar Khiliji, the monstrous general of Muhammad Ghori, killed the monks, destroyed the Nalanda monastery, University, and burnt down its famous library in 1193 AD.
 The Turkish and Mongol invaders were only after India's wealth.
 Babur transported much of his loot from India to Samarkand.
-They systematically continued the plunder of India and never once thought of building great institutions like Nalanda.
-Mongol, Moghul, or Turkic colonizers.
+They (foreign invaders) systematically continued the plunder of India and never once thought of building great institutions like Nalanda.
 The Moghuls relied heavily on religious conversions to perpetuate their rule.
 The long reign of terror only made Indians abandon ethical conduct and adopt deceit, falsehood, and immorality for survival under adverse situations.

 The Britishers established the foundation of the modern education system in India.
 The efforts of the British colonizers were not driven by altruism,